IRiS2112/push_swap/README.md

 # PushSwap

-PushSwap is a sorting algorithm project.
-The program is designed to sort a list of integers using a limited set of operations.
-The goal is to implement an efficient algorithm that minimizes the number of operations used to sort the list.
+PushSwap is a sorting algorithm project designed to sort a list of integers using a limited set of operations.
+The goal is to implement an efficient algorithm that minimizes the number of operations required to sort the list.

 ## Description